Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Unless you are traveling to Georgia overland from a neighboring country, it is most likely that your travel itinerary will start (and maybe also end) here, and despite the chaos generated by the busy traffic, Tbilisi remains one of our favorite cities in the world.

-In our opinion, the best thing to do in every city is walking around randomly, get a bit lost, while always being careful of where you step.
+In our opinion, the best thing to do in every city is walking around randomly, getting a bit lost, while always being careful of where you step.
 Where to stay in Tbilisi is totally up to you.
 We stayed in a very nice family home in a beautiful neighborhood called Sololaki, which is very similar to some cities in southern Italy.

-Besides its most obvious tourist attractions, Tbilisi’s beauty lies in its hundred little unknown churches, its small markets, tiny little restaurants where to get the best meals of your life.
+Besides its most obvious tourist attractions, Tbilisi’s beauty lies in its hundred little unknown churches, its small markets, and tiny little restaurants where to get the best meals of your life.

 We planned our visit to Tbilisi in July, to be able to see the Artgene Festival, a very interesting week-long event of traditional Georgian music.